Summer holiday activities at Mottisfont

 - Baby-changing facilities in access friendly toilets.

-- Pushchairs admitted around the grounds and in all catering outlets, though not in the house due to space restrictions.
+- Pushchairs admitted around the grounds and in all cafés, though not in the showrooms of the house due to space restrictions.

 - Hip-carrying infant seats available for loan in the house.